spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/05-versioning-app-profile.md

 The new versions of the App Profile may:

-* contain additional tiers
+* Contain additional tiers

-* drop existing tiers
+* Drop existing tiers

-* contain new versions of a tier
+* Contain new versions of a tier

-* update the configuration of the existing tiers
+* Update the configuration of the existing tiers

 <InfoBox>